1. Applying for Financial Assistance

 3.3 Awarding Private Scholarships and Loans

 If the student receives a scholarship or award from a business, agency or other organization and it is not listed on the award notification, the student should notify Financial Services by completing Part 4 of a Revision Form.
 If the business, agency or organization provides the student with the check, it needs to be sent to Financial Services.
 The student should include identifying information with the check.
-If the check is co-payable to the student and OU, the student should first endorse the check by writing on the back, “Payable to Oakland University” and then provide the student signature.
+If the check is co-payable to the student and OU, the student should first endorse the check by writing on the back, “Payable to Oakland University”, provide the student signature, and submit to Financial Services with the student's Grizzly ID number.
 Federal regulations and University policies consider private scholarships, grants, loans, and additional resources as forms of financial assistance.
 They count as financial aid resources when determining eligibility for need-based financial aid and generally improving the overall quality of the financial aid package.
 Review the Policies and Conditions section, Revising Financial Assistance, for more information.

 Private education loans may be of interest to students who have remaining educational costs after financial aid eligibility has been exhausted.
 The maximum on a private loan is the student’s cost of attendance (listed on the financial aid award notification) minus available aid.
 Learn more about private education loans available to undergraduate and graduate students.